localstack/docs/content/en/getting-started/auth-token.md

 {{< /tab >}}
 {{< /tabpane >}}

-You can optionally run your LocalStack container in background mode by adding the `-d` flag to the `localstack start` command.
+You have the option to run your LocalStack container in the background by appending the `-d` flag to the `localstack start` command.

-The `localstack` CLI will detect the auth token and properly pass it to the LocalStack container.
+The `localstack` CLI automatically detects the Auth Token and appropriately conveys it to the LocalStack container.

 {{< alert title="Note" >}}
-If you are using LocalStack with an auth token, you need to pull the [LocalStack Pro image](https://docs.localstack.cloud/references/docker-images/#localstack-pro-image) that includes the Pro services and several other advanced features.
+If you're using LocalStack with an Auth Token, it's necessary to download the [LocalStack Pro image](https://docs.localstack.cloud/references/docker-images/#localstack-pro-image), which includes Pro services and several advanced features.
 {{< /alert >}}

 ### Starting LocalStack via Docker

-To start LocalStack using Docker, you have to specify the auth token using the `-e` flag for environment variables:
+To start LocalStack via Docker, you need to provide the Auth Token using the `-e` flag, which is used for setting environment variables.

 {{< command "hl_lines=5" >}}
 $ docker run \